Reformed Baptists: Sovereign Grace Baptist Association of Churches

 The Sovereign Grace Baptist Association of Churches (SGBA), which was organized in 1984, sponsors an annual national conference and churches cooperate in missions, publications, retreats, camps and other activities.
 The Missionary Committee serves under the Executive Committee to screen candidates and recommend them to the churches for support.
 They currently (2009) are supporting one missionary endeavour.
 The Publication Committee reviews and approves submissions, and supplies literature to the churches.
 Grace News is published quarterly.
 A Confession of Faith was adopted in 1991.
 Membership in the SGBA is open to any Baptist church subscribing to the Constitution and Articles of Faith.
 There are 12 member churches, half of which are located in Michigan.
 The association is recognised as an endorsing agent for United States military chaplains.

 Africa

-Notable Reformed Baptist figures in Africa include Conrad Mbewe in Zambia, who has been compared to Spurgeon; Kenneth Mbugua and John Musyimi of Emmanuel Baptist Church Nairobi, Kenya.
+Notable Reformed Baptist figures in Africa include Conrad Mbewe in Zambia, who has been compared to Spurgeon; Kenneth Mbugua and John Musyimi of Emmanuel Baptist Church Nairobi, Kenya; Tonny Karwa of Grace Baptist Church-Kisumu, Kenya.

 In South Africa, the Afrikaanse Baptiste Kerke's 34 churches follow Reformed doctrines, as opposed to the mainly English speaking Baptist Union of Southern Africa, which does not.